ISSUE 03

 KENNY

-Yeah, I’m a huge fan of his work with the All-American stuff.
+I’m a huge fan of his work with the All-American stuff.

 EMANUEL

-So that was the first project that we worked on together.
-And he just really wanted to photograph, like, Southern landscapes because it’s beautiful.
 And when we were talking about it, I was like, “Yo I bet there’s like a Chinese restaurant in the most rural place you can think of.”
 So we went on Google Maps and we would just zoom into random parts of the South and type in “Chinese restaurant” and sure enough there were.
 So that was kind of how we conceived of the project.

-And through a series of slight pivots, we ended up on this NPR article about the Mississippi Delta Chinese and when we both read it, we were like, okay this is it.
+And through a series of slight pivots, we ended up finding this NPR article about the Mississippi Delta Chinese and when we both read it, we were like, okay this is it.
 And it took us a few months—

 KENNY